Godspell: 2011: Broadway revival

 The first Broadway revival opened for previews on October 13, 2011, at the Circle in the Square Theatre, and officially opened on November 7, 2011, to mixed reviews.
 Theatre review aggregator Curtain Critic gave the production a score of 63/100, based on the opinions of eighteen critics.
 The production featured Hunter Parrish, Wallace Smith, Anna Maria Perez de Tagle, Celisse Henderson, Telly Leung, George Salazar, Morgan James, Uzo Aduba, Nick Blaemire, and Lindsay Mendez, and was directed by Daniel Goldstein, choreographed by Christopher Gattelli, and produced by Ken Davenport.
 On April 17, 2012, Corbin Bleu took over the role of Jesus.
 The 2011 cast recording was released digitally on December 20, 2011, and in stores on January 31, 2012.
 The production closed on June 24, 2012.

-2016: São Paulo, Brazil
+2016: São Paulo

 2016 production of Godspell in Brazil opened at Teatro das Artes, directed by Dagoberto Feliz.
 It received great reviews such as from O Estado de São Paulo: "Best Off-Broadway from 2016".
 This production featured Leonardo Miggiorin, Beto Sargentelli, Gabriela Medvedovski, Matheus Severo, Artur Volpi, Juliana Peppi, Rafael Pucca, Nathália Borges, Mariana Nunes, Fernanda Cascardo, Pri Esteves, Pedro Navarro e Adler Henrique.